 Study Mobile Development

-An increasingly popular application for computer science skills continues to be the field of mobile development.
+Mobile development is an increasingly popular option for computer science students.
 The near universal presence of smartphones, the ease with which one can develop for smartphone platforms, and the saleability of developed applications makes mobile development a lucrative field for international students in the United States.
 This article offers an overview of mobile development, as well as some insight for international students hoping to get started in the burgeoning field.

 What is Mobile Development?